An Overview of IPv6 on Linode

 ::1/128.
 This is used for IPv6 traffic within the system, similar to the

-Line 6 is the Linode’s public IP address.
-You can see it’s in a /64 pool.
+Line 6 is the Linode’s public IP address,

 If your Linode does not have the correct IPv6 address or any IPv6 address at all, you should verify that you have router advertisements enabled and IPv6 privacy extensions disabled.
 Your Linode will need to accept router advertisements for SLAAC to function.
 These settings are properly configured by default in our supported distributions.

 Additional IPv6 Addresses

 You can request additional IPv6 addresses at any time by opening a support ticket.
-While default IPv6 addresses are configured automatically, you will need to statically configure each IPv6 address in the pool you request.
+While default IPv6 addresses are configured automatically, you will need to statically configure each IPv6 address in the range you request.
 See our static IP guide for instructions on how to do this.

-IPv6 addresses are allocated in pools.
-The IPv6 pool sizes Linode provides and their respective quantity of IPv6 addresses are below.
+IPv6 addresses are allocated in ranges and pools.
+The IPv6 range and pool sizes Linode provides and their respective quantity of IPv6 addresses are listed below.

 |Pool||Number of addresses|

 For security reasons, IPv6 forwarding is not available on the Linode network.
 This is enforced by our network infrastructure.

 You may wish to consult the following resources for additional information on this topic.
 While these are provided in the hope that they will be useful, please note that we cannot vouch for the accuracy or timeliness of externally hosted materials.